-If the unit is to be installed indoors, do not use the Riser Legs (items 1 and 1A, shown in Figure 2 and Table 1).
-Instead, install the fireplace on a solid base, such as a cement pad or concrete blocks.
-Two courses of 8" tall block will be slightly shorter than the riser legs of the kit.
+Install the fireplace on a solid base, such as a cement pad or concrete blocks.
+Two courses of 8" tall block will set the floor height of the fireplace at approximately 21 inches from the floor.

 WARNING: DO NOT USE RISER LEGS FOR AN INDOOR INSTALLATION.
 IN THIS INSTALLATION, THE VOID BELOW THE FIREBOX COULD INADVERTANTLY BE USED FOR THE STORAGE OF COMBUSTIBLE MATERIALS, WHICH COULD CREATE A FIRE HAZARD.